Papaflessas: Clergy

 Grigorios was argumentative and defiant by nature and frequently at odds with his ecclesiastical superiors.
+He was an outlier known for radicalism and confrontation, perhaps "a touch of madness".
 Further, he was angry toward the Ottoman Turks because they had killed his family members.
 He also blessed a marriage of Mr. Zervas to his niece who was engaged to another man.
 He was asked to leave the monastery of Velanidia.

 In April 1816, he moved to the monastery of Rekitsa (Ρεκίτσα), located between Leontari and Mystras.
 He soon argued with his superiors and the monastery's administration.
 He also came into conflict with a local Turkish authority over the boundaries of the monastery property and even used armed men to protect his claims.
 This eventually was settled by court in Tripolitsa with the court finding in Papaflessas' and the monastery's favour.
 This angered the Turkish official who told the authorities that Papaflessas was a revolutionary and was arming the rayahs against the Turks.
 The Tripolitsa authorities sentenced Papaflessas to death and sent soldiers to the monastery to arrest and execute him.
 Armed Poliani fighters delayed the soldiers and Papaflessas was able to leave his homeland, saying as he did so that he would return either a bishop or a pasha and deal with them.

-Papaflessas went to the island of Zakynthos, a haven for Greeks from the mainland who were under death sentence by the Turks.
+Papaflessas went to the Ionian island of Zakynthos, a haven for Greeks from the mainland who were under death sentence by the Turks; the Ionian islands were under the protection of other empires.
 There he met fellow Greek future revolutionist Theodoros Kolokotronis.
 He obtained a reference letter from the Archbishop of Christianoupolis (Arcadia Kyparissia).
 While traveling by sea to Constantinople, Papaflessas was shipwrecked on Mount Athos during which the seal on his letter of recommendation broke.
 Reading the letter he was surprised to find that it called him dishonest, immoral and untrustworthy, causing him to discard the letter.